How to Set Command Output to Variable in Bash [2 Methods]

 Set output of multiple command to a variable in BashWhen running the code, it shows the total files of the current directory and how many of them are empty.

-2. Substituting Command and Set in a Variable Using Backtick
+2. Set Command Output to Variable Using Backtick

 Command substitution using backticks (` `) is an older method to capture and store command output in a variable.
 The command within backticks is the desired command to execute and retrieve the output.